 In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 Shopify creates an authorized invoice for each Shopify order and then applies a payment to the invoice.
-How you reconcile in Xero will depend on how you've mapped your Payment account in your Xero Integration app settings.
+How you reconcile in Xero depends on how you've mapped your Payment account in Xero Sync's settings.

 There are two recommended approaches: